What Is Knitting? A Brief History of Knitting And Its Uses

 If you found this post interesting please sign up for our newsletter!
 We’ll let you known about deals, news, events and new fabrics!

 And we love to hear your comments on our articles – have we answered any questions you may have, or have we provoked new questions in you?
-Let us know, or, even better… sign up to our Meet-up group where we get together at masterclasses, shopping events, discussions and networking drinks evenings to share ideas, concerns, news and plans in the arena of sustainable and ethical textiles and design!
+Let us know, or, even better… sign up to our Meet-up group where we host our panel discussions and in-person creative workshops to share ideas, concerns, news and plans in the arena of sustainable and ethical textiles and design!